LovelyFox-code/Cycle_Tracking_App/README.md

 2. **Follicular Phase**: Building energy with moderate activities and fresh nutrition
 3. **Ovulation Phase**: Peak energy for high-intensity workouts and performance
 4. **Luteal Phase**: Preparing for renewal with steady activities and mood support

+## User Experience

+- **Personalized Greeting**: Dashboard welcomes you by name
+- **Onboarding Flow**: Simple setup process to collect cycle information and wellness goals
+- **Profile Management**: View and edit your profile, with options for settings, notifications, and support
+- **Premium Features**: Access to exclusive content with premium subscription

 ## Getting Started